-Hiring the right divorce attorney to represent you can make the difference in getting what you deserve or walking out of court empty handed.
+Hiring a good divorce attorney to represent you matters.
+The choice can make the difference between (a) getting what you deserve or (b) walking out of court empty handed.

 Emotions run high at this point in the process.
 But try to keep in mind that this is a process nonetheless.
 It’s a means to an end.
 While it’s difficult to separate yourself from such an emotionally charged occurrence, hiring the right attorney can help you do that.